hoytech/rasgueadb/README.md

 ## Derived indices

 Although you can make a particular field indexed by adding an `index` key to the field, you can also have indices that don't directly correspond to fields.
 The indexed values can be created with arbitrary C++ code by including an `indexPrelude` and then a set of `indices` to add.
-The `accessor`s in the indices should correspond to local variables you defined in the `indexPrelude`.

 As an example, here is definition of a table that maintains indices of its two fields in lower-case: